-We all know how important it is to have a primary care provider — also known as a personal doctor — and get regular preventive checkups.
+We all know how important it is to have a primary care provider — also known as a personal doctor — and get regular preventive exams.
 It’s even been proven that regular preventive care leads to better health outcomes External Site in the long run.

 But what is preventive care?
 And what should your benefits cover?
 It’s important to feel informed and empowered when you go into your next preventive exam, sometimes referred to as an annual wellness exam, to avoid unexpected costs down the road.

-Our most frequently asked questions about preventive care
+Our most frequently asked questions about preventive exams

 What are preventive exams?

-Preventive care visits are performed in the absence of a medical condition or symptom.
-That’s just a complicated way of saying preventive services help prevent sickness or disease.
+Medically speaking, preventive exams are performed in the absence of a medical condition or symptom.
+That just means, preventive exams, care or services can help avoid sickness or disease.
 Your doctor can help identify health conditions in their early stages when they are easier and less costly to treat.
 Preventive exams can include things like standard immunizations, blood pressure screenings, blood work, and depression screenings.

 Are preventive exams free?

-Almost all preventive services are covered at no cost to you if you have medical insurance.
-As always, be sure you log in or register for myWellmark® Opens New Window to know the basics of your specific health plan, what preventive benefits you haven't used yet and how those benefits work.
-For example, some plans require you to see the provider you've chosen as your personal doctor for preventive care visits to be covered at 100 percent.
+Almost all preventive exams are covered at no cost to you if you have health insurance.
+Be sure you log in to or register for myWellmark® Secure to know the basics of your specific health plan, what preventive benefits you haven't used yet and how those benefits work.
+For example, some plans require you to see the health care provider you've chosen as your primary care provider for preventive exams to be covered at 100 percent.

 How often are preventive exams covered?

-Again, you should check your benefits for specific coverage details.
+Again, you should check your benefits Secure for specific coverage details.
 Most Wellmark Blue Cross and Blue Shield plans cover one preventive exam at zero member cost-share each annual benefit period.
 That means you don’t need to wait 365 days from one preventive exam to the next.
 For example, if your annual benefit period runs from January to December, you can have a preventive exam in November and again in April.

 When does a preventive exam turn into a medical visit?